EXPLORE

 Blood Pressure Monitor

-Because ketamine therapy can increase blood pressure, we provide every client with a blood pressure monitor to use with the treatments to use with clinical guidance, then logging your blood pressure in the Better U Companion app prior to starting a session.
+Because ketamine therapy can increase blood pressure, we provide every client with a blood pressure monitor to use with the treatments to use with clinical guidance, then logging your blood pressure in the Better U Companion app prior to starting each session.

 Touch points every step of the way to provide as much support as you need.